-Postcard From Invercargill, NZ
+Postcard From Invercargill, New Zealand

 In this week's Postcard episode, we hear from Invercargill, New Zealand's southern-most city.
 It's a timely postcard, given the opening of the Covid-19 travel bubble between Australia and New Zealand this week.

 Linc Pottinger fled his hometown as a young adult only to find himself drawn back and enamoured of its four-seasons-in-one-day weather, student town energy, and gateway proximity to incredible natural attractions including Stewart Island and the Fiordland National Park.